An Ear for Pythagorean Harmonics:

 My alternative approach to brain science had its inception in 1970 and was based on my graduate school research into phase changes in glassy metal alloys and their potential uses in associative memory systems -- which had its origins in pioneering work by Sanford R. Ovshinky.
 (My approach was distinctly different.)

 While at MIT, I encountered the proposition that "brains are computers."
 Previously, I had built a computer out of pinball machine relays saved from law enforcement incinerators by my high school science teacher, Frank Gasper.
-I had also studied programming for mainframe IBM machines and I had a pretty good idea about how computers work.
+I had also learned assembly language and applications programming for mainframe IBM machines and I had a pretty good idea about how computers work.

 My immediate response was that the proposition "brains are computers" was false, absurd and unworkable.
 My views on this subject have never changed but have developed in several ways.
 The proposition is contrary to the working of the Spirit that I experience directly as freedom.
 Factually, the proposition "brains are computers" has not led to any substantial intellectual development despite more than 60 years of intensive research.
 Notwithstanding uses of computers, e.g., in medical procedures, I do not know of any substantial practical benefits that have been developed from the proposition itself.
 I hold that the proposition is not only false, it is seriously injurious to human beings and to Western civilization.
 The proposition would deny freedom and squeeze freedom out of our activities, substituting a culture of meaningless mechanisms, continual distractions and unreal imagery for the authentic lives of persons.